mdn/content/files/en-us/learn/forms/user_input_methods/index.md

 #### Pointer Events

-When dealing with devices that incorporate multiple forms of input, like mouse, finger touch and pen input, it might be hard to develop a solution that works for all these different control mechanisms.
-[Pointer Events](https://www.w3.org/TR/pointerevents/) help developers more easily manage events across devices by normalizing the handling of each one.
+Mice aren't the only pointing devices.
+Your user's devices may incorporate multiple forms of input, like mouse, finger touch and pen input.
+Each of these pointers has a different size.
+The [Pointer Events API](/en-US/docs/Web/API/Pointer_events) may come in handy if you need to manage events across devices by normalizing the handling of each one.
 A pointer can be any point of contact on the screen made by a mouse cursor, pen, touch (including multi-touch), or other pointing input device.
-The events for handling generic pointer input look a lot like those for mouse: `pointerdown`, `pointermove`, `pointerup`, `pointerover`, `pointerout`, etc.
+The events for handling generic pointer input look a lot like those for mouse: `pointerdown`, `pointermove`, `pointerup`, `pointerover`, `pointerout`, etc. The [pointerEvent interface](/en-US/docs/Web/API/PointerEvent) provides all the details you may want to capture about the pointer device, including the size, pressure, and angle of the pointer event.

 ### Implement controls

 #### Pointer lock

-In some cases, typically game development, you might need to access mouse events even when the cursor goes past the boundary of the browser or screen: the [Pointer Lock API](/en-US/docs/Web/API/Pointer_Lock_API) gives you full control of the pointing device.
+If you need to access mouse events even when the cursor goes past the boundary of the browser or screen: the [Pointer Lock API](/en-US/docs/Web/API/Pointer_Lock_API) gives you full control of the pointing device.

 This is the code to request pointer lock on an `element`: